yjg30737/pyqt-folium-example/README.md

 * folium
 * QtWebEngineView
 * jinja2 - to use javascript in the Python source
-* flask - to save the information in DB
+* flask (Python web framework, it needs to build the web app) - to save the information in DB
 * flask_cors - to fix the CORS error

 ## How to Use